Candidates: Are you interviewing and need support?

 Decreased cost to fill, since recruiters spend less time on each requisition.

 If your time to fill average is 42 days, imagine how many top candidates select employment at other, faster organizations.
 Now, imagine companies with fastidious recruiter productivity metrics.
 For example, those who can hire within 24 hours.
 Not only are these organizations acquiring the best employees for their needs, but they also avoid the opportunity cost of missing out on top talent.
-Which, naturally, contributes to healthier business continuity.

 These recruiter productivity metrics describe the time a candidate spends in each step.
 You should be able to see this rate in your ATS.
 Examples of process steps include phone screens, submissions to the hiring manager, and interviews.
 Ultimately, it gives you the “big picture” of your recruitment turnaround time benchmark.